MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Absorption data analysis

-The rest-frame equivalent width $W_r$ (or REW) for each stacked absorption profile is calculated using a LOS velocity window of $\pm300$~\kms\ ($W_{r,300}$) and $\pm 500$~\kms\ ($W_{r,500}$) from the line center, by direct integration of observed flux profile.
+Finally, e) the \lya\ $W_r$s are measured from direct integration of this continuum subtracted median stacked spectra using LOS velocity windows of $\pm300$~\kms\ ($W_{r,300}$) and $\pm 500$~\kms\ ($W_{r,500}$) from the line center.
 These velocity windows are commonly used in the literature.
-The errors on $W_r$ measurements are obtained from 1000 bootstrap realizations of the galaxy sample.
+The errors on $W_r$ measurements are obtained from 1000 bootstrap realizations of the galaxy sample \footnote{ Each bootstrap realization produces a stack of $m$ quasar-galaxy pairs from a sample of $m$ quasar-galaxy pairs, but with replacement.}.
 We confirmed that convergence is reached in bootstrap distribution for $\gtrsim200$ realizations.